bcornelis/CarND-LaneLines-P1/writeup_template.md

 ![alt text][writeup2]

 ####3 Apply gauss filter
-A gauss filter will blur the image to get better results in the canny filter
+A gauss filter will blur the image to supress the noise by averaging surrounding pixel values.
 ![alt text][writeup3]

 ####4 Canny filtering
-The Canny function generated an image of dots.
+The canny filter will calculate gradient values for all pixels (represents the amount of change in colour between surrounding pixels).
+The higher the gradient the brighter the pixel.
 ![alt text][writeup4]

 ####5 Region of interest